lornehof/mobile-web-to-print/readme.md

 	 2. If running on Mac, from "indesign" folder execute following in terminal: ./run.sh

-	 3. If running on Windows, place "indesign" folder and its contents in the "scripts" folder contained within the InDesign CS6 application.
+	 3. If running on Windows, place "indesign" folder and its contents in the "Scripts Panel" folder contained within the InDesign CS6 application.
 Start InDesign and execute program.jsx from the scripts panel.